This post was updated on February 1st, 2020.

-Go Euro gives you rail, bus and air transportation all in one search engine for Europe.
+Omio gives you rail, bus and air transportation all in one search engine for Europe.
 You can find the best route based on price, time or duration.
 This is a great option if you’re traveling around Europe and want to compare the best route from one city to another.
-Go Euro is currently optimized for UK, Germany, Spain, Italy, Belgium, The Netherlands, Luxembourg and Switzerland with direct connections to the countries’ transport networks.
+Omio is currently optimized for UK, Germany, Spain, Italy, Belgium, The Netherlands, Luxembourg and Switzerland with direct connections to the countries’ transport networks.

 Subscribe to our YouTube channel

-What’s the point of a charged phone with no service or wi-fi?
-This is when we pop out the portable Wifi adapter from AllDayInternet.
+What's the point of a charged phone with no service or wi-fi?
+This is when we pop out the portable Wifi adapter from SkyRoam.
 This miraculous device creates a mobile hotspot for up to 8 devices such as phones, laptops and tablets.
 Keep in touch with friends and family, update social media and look up directions or find a place to stay while avoiding expensive roaming charges.
-AllDayInternet currently works in more than 50 countries in Europe, North and South America.
+SkyRoam currently works in more than 100 countries around the world.

 Save Those Points and Miles